niyatpatel23295/cmpe202-intelligame-xfer/Documentation/UserStories.md

 5. As a player, I want to have multiple lives for my monkey, so that I don't have to start a whole new game from scratch in case I lose one of my lives.

+6. As a player, I want to see remaining life of my monkey and my current score on the score board, so that I can monitor my progress and plan accordingly.

 [ ...
 To Be Continued ... ]

 [the following user stories are not complete and will be modified]

-7. As a player, I want to have and can monitor the improve score board for displaying life and score both.

 8. As a player, I want to add payment option to purchase energy points or unlock a new level.